 Based on your WHY, ask yourself which leaders are most important to include across your organization.

+For example: If you're most focused on repositioning your product strategy, you should be including your most senior product leader and product marketing leader.
 If you are focusing on improving retention, think about including a senior leader in customer experience, customer success, and customer marketing.

 The DACI approach